rexkenley/d365AddressBox/README.md

 **Features**

 - A search box that queries BingMaps for best possible addresses
-- Selected address have detailed latitude and longtitude
+- Automatically assigns address data into their proper fields
+- Adjustable number of search results returned

 **Planned Features**